effepivi/ICP3038/Labs/12-Motion-detection-and-tracking/README.md

     - Press `B` to pick a background,
     - Press `ESC` or `Q` to quit.

 **MacOS users:** Apple may deny you the right to use your own webcam. `VideoCapture video_input(0)` may even prevent the program from running.
 Have a look at this thread: [https://stackoverflow.com/questions/62190614/error-message-opencv-not-authorized-to-capture-video-status-0-in-macos-qt](https://stackoverflow.com/questions/62190614/error-message-opencv-not-authorized-to-capture-video-status-0-in-macos-qt).
-I haven't been able to replicate the problem as versions of MacOS are too old.
+I haven't been able to replicate the problem as my versions of MacOS are too old.
 Don't worry, Step 10. below will fix that anyway.

 # 10. Load the video from a file